What is a Jade Plant? The common jade plant is Crassula argentea also known as Crassula ovata.

 Make sure the pot has drainage holes.
 Add plenty of drainage material at the bottom of the container.
 This helps drain any excess water away from the roots.

-Too much water can cause root rot.
+Too much moisture or water can cause root rot.

 Jade plants growing indoors as houseplants need a well draining soil too.
 Indoors the most important watering rule is – DO NOT Overwater.